camel-docs-i18n/camel-docs-i18n.github.io/README.md

 About camel-docs-i18n
 =====================

-camel-docs-i18n is a unofficial translation project that aims to provide translation of the documentation on camel.apache.org.
+camel-docs-i18n is an unofficial translation project that aims to provide translation of the documentation on camel.apache.org.

 Goal